Polidea/recycler-view-adapters/README.md

 Extended `RecyclerView.Adapter` that contains few new features:

-- Infinite scrolling - it adds new item at the end of recycler view items and informs when user scroll down to that item.
+- Infinite scrolling - Adds loading spinner at the end of the list and informs when user reaches the last adapter item.
+- Bottom content inset - Adds an empty item with specified height at the beginning and at the end of the list
-- Top & Bottom content insets - it adds new items to begin & end  of recycle view items with specified height
+- Top content inset - Adds an empty item with specified height at the beginning and at the begin of the list

 #### Usage